-At only $80, it comes with a blue diffuser to produce a soft and bright light.
+At only $80, it comes with a blue diffuser light panel to produce a soft and bright light.
 Although it has a battery option and uses sonny’s NPF batteries it also has dc power input so that you don’t have to charge batteries all day but you can simply plug it in and use it for a longer time than the batteries!

 Yongnuo yn 300

 Fitting right in the budget, at $99, the Newmar 400 is a bang for the buck.
-It doesn’t only have a CRI of 96+, but is also bi-color light and can produce both daylight and tungsten color temperature.
+It doesn’t only have a CRI of 96+, but is also bi-colour light and can produce both daylight and tungsten color temperature.
 It is ideal for a studio environment, not only because of its bright light but also its ability to use dc power input

 Yongnuo yn 600 mk1

 Coming in at $100, it has everything required for you to star.
-The CRI index is 95+ which will also produce bi-color light.
+The CRI index is 95+ which will also produce bi-colour light.
 It not only has batteries but also comes with a dc jack for longer sustainable power input.
 It also comes with a remote so you don’t have to keep going back to change the settings, you can just from afar

 Neewar cn 304